 Patience will need to be your friend

-The lasers break up the ink and then the immune system has to get rid of the dispersed particles, so you have to wait six to eight weeks between sessions for that clean up to occur.
+The lasers break up the tattoo ink and then the immune system has to get rid of the dispersed particles, so you have to wait six to eight weeks between sessions for that clean up to occur.
 Fun!

-It mightn’t ‘go’ completely
+The tattoo mightn’t ‘go’ completely

 With good technology and a knowledgeable practitioner you should be unlikely to end up with side effects such as scarring and hyperpigmentation, but it mightn’t see you baby-skinned and sin free – something to prepare yourself for so you aren’t disappointed.
 Have a solid chat with the practitioner before you start treatment so you can manage your expectations.

-Not all tats are made the same
+Not all tattoos are made the same

 ‘Amateur’ tattoos and those in simple black may require fewer treatment sessions than professional multi-coloured tattoos.
 Other factors play a role in how easy or hard it’ll be to remove too, like location, your age and skin type as well as what ink was used, with some inks lifting more easily than others.

 Still thinking about that unicorn you’ve always wanted on your hip?
 Wait until you’re 35 and if you’re still dreaming of the horny mythical creature, then be my guest.
 And if you’re ready to say sayonara to the anchor on your ankle, choose a removal therapist carefully and strap yourself in sailor – it’s not an easy voyage.
-Getting them removed when you inevitably change your mind (or break up, wake up or grow up) sucks on all fronts.
+Getting your tattoo removed when you inevitably change your mind (or break up, wake up or grow up) sucks on all fronts.